digitalflypaper/mediaServer/README.md

 ### Downloading Files

-1. In the file list, find the file you want to download.
+1. Find the file you want to download in the file list.
 2. Click the "Download" button next to the file.
 3. The file will download to your computer.

 ### Deleting Files

-1. In the file list, find the file you want to delete.
+1. Find the file you want to delete in the file list.
 2. Click the "Delete" button next to the file.
 3. Confirm the deletion when prompted.
 4. The file will be removed from the server.